MicrosoftDocs/altspace-vr/altspace-vr/world-building/early-access.md

 # Accessing the latest features

 The Early Access program gives you access to the latest features that are still in development and it's free.
-We’re working on different things and want to give them to you, even if they're not completely polished yet.
-Why, you ask?
-Because we want to know what you think!
+We’re working on things that may not be finished but we'd still like you to see.
+Why?
+We want to know what you think.
 Do you like them?
 Are they valuable to you?
 Are they annoying?
 Your feedback is valuable to us and will ultimately help make a better AltspaceVR.
-Many World-Building features are only available to users who are in Early Access and so here's how you can opt in:
+Many workd building features are only available to users who are in Early Access--here's how you can opt in:

 ## Join the Early Access program from within your app